rancolegend/rancoYelpCamp/README.md

 how to install dependencies from package.json

-npm install // installs dependencies listed in package.json
+# installs dependencies listed in package.json
+npm install

 # if intrested cloudinary and mapbox